What is Rumba?

 2. Cuban/International Rumba

-This is a competative style of rumba where the basic step is an elongated side to side action with a rock step on each end (cha cha without the ‘cha cha cha’ in the middle) – See the basic step for cha cha here.
-This is the style you would most commonly see on T.V. in competitions or dance shows such as Dancing With The Stars.
-It is generally slower than American Social and is more performance based or ‘over the top’.
+This is a competitive style of rumba where the basic step is an elongated side-to-side action with a rock step on each end (cha cha without the ‘cha cha cha’ in the middle) – See the basic step for cha cha here.
+This is the style you would most commonly see on TV in competitions or dance shows such as Dancing With The Stars.
+It is generally slower than American Social and is more performance-based or ‘over the top’.

 3. ‘Salsa Cubana Rumba’